clelidm/MinCompSpin_ExhaustiveSearch/README.md

-# Exhaustive search for the best Minimally Complex Spin Models
+# Exhaustive search for the best Minimally Complex spin Models (MCM)

 This program allows to **find community structures in binary data**, taking into account possible **high order patterns** of data in the detection of the communities (i.e., possible high-order correlations between the variables).
 The idea of the algorithm is based on performing statistical inference with a family of spin models (maximum entropy models for binary data) that have minimal information theoretic complexity.
 Details can be found in Ref.
 [1].